HelpGiveThanks/HGTconfiguration/README.md

   $Configuration['Modules']['Vanilla']['Panel'] = array('MeModule', 'UserBoxModule', 'GuestModule', 'NewDiscussionModule', 'NewQuestionModule','DiscussionFilterModule', 'SignedInModule', 'Ads');
  ```
-1. Paste the copied code into the config.php right below line 1 = ```<?php if (!defined('APPLICATION')) exit();```
+1. Paste this copied code into the config.php file right below line 1 = ```<?php if (!defined('APPLICATION')) exit();```
 (do make a space or two before and after the pasted code (less crowded)).
 1. Click the 'Save Changes' button.
 1. Open a new browser tab and type in your forum url to see if a question button has been added.
-If not, closely check to make sure that you copied and pasted all the required code, and saved the file.
+If not, closely check to make sure that you copied and pasted all the required code, and then saved the config.php file.
 1. Return to the cPanel's File Manager tab, and click the file's 'Close' button.

 #####N. CAUTION: Enable the FirstLastName plugin if your forum is only for people that you know and trust.